aarsonline/aarsonline.github.io/class2/ala/REF.md

 Guo, Min, et al. "The C-Ala domain brings together editing and aminoacylation functions on one tRNA."
 Science 325.5941 (2009b): 744-747.

+Qiu, Xiayang, et al. "Cooperative structural dynamics and a novel fidelity mechanism in histidyl-tRNA synthetases."
+Biochemistry 38.38 (1999): 12296-12304.

+Schmitt, E., et al. "Crystal structure of aspartyl-tRNA synthetase from Pyrococcus kodakaraensis KOD: archaeon specificity and catalytic mechanism of adenylate formation."
+The EMBO journal 17.17 (1998): 5227-5237.

 Tang, Huei-Lin, et al. "Translation of a yeast mitochondrial tRNA synthetase initiated at redundant non-AUG codons."
 Journal of Biological Chemistry 279.48 (2004): 49656-49663.